ChristosCh00/flask_async_example/README.md

 a) http://127.0.0.1:5000/cat/{int:N} -GET

  This will return N cat facts.
 This endpoint will perform N requests to the external API in a synchronous manner, collect the their results and return them in a list.
-If the external API limit is exceeded it will retrun an error.
+If the external API limit is exceeded it will raise an error.

 b) http://127.0.0.1:5000/cat_async/{int:N} -GET

  This will return N cat facts.
 This endpoint will perform N requests to the external API in an asynchronous manner, collect the their results and return them in a list.
 In this case it is quite possible that the external API limitis will be exceeded.
-If that happens and we will start getting 429 responses.
-These will discarded and only the 200 will be returned.
+If that happens, we will start getting 429 responses.
+These will be discarded and only the 200 will be returned.
 So there is a chance that we get fewer cat facts than what we asked for.

 c) http://127.0.0.1:5000/cat_async_limited/{int:N} -GET